mariosoga/CAI6605Project/README.md

 - **outputs/best.pt:** the current best model with updated weights
 - **data/dataset/test:** Source of the images that will  be preturbed
 - **outputs/fgsm_test:** Output folder of newly created FGSM-preturbed images

+####  Reliability: ECE (Expected Calibration Error)

+ECE (Expected Calibration Error) is a metric used to measure the "honesty" or reliability of a machine learning model's confidence scores.
+ECE calculates the weighted average difference between the Confidence (what the model thinks) and the Accuracy (what actually happened).

+The ```compute_ece``` function  found on ```test_model.py``` calculates two averages:
+- conf: Average confidence of predictions in this bin
+- acc: Actual accuracy in this bin

+It takes the absolute difference of these and weights it by how many samples were in that bin.
+This information is gathered when we test the model.